Dundas County Militia: Rebellions of 1837–1838

 Following the Battle of the Windmill, the 1st and 2nd Regiments (Battalions) of Dundas Militia were presented with a set of colours, emblazoned with the emblem of a windmill in recognition of their heroic actions at the battle.
 Col. John Crysler applied to Lt-Gen. Sir John Colborne for the authority for the regiments to carry this device on their colours.
-When the Crysler's Farm Monument was unveiled on September 25, 1895, the Morrisburg High School Cadets carried a flag that had been borne by the 2nd Dundas Regiment (Battalion) at the Battle of the Windmill.
-It was also around this time that the Dundas militia was referred to as the 'Royal Dundas Regiment' as evidenced by the inscription on the flag of the 2nd Dundas Regiment.
+When the Crysler's Farm Monument was unveiled on 25 September 1895, the Morrisburg High School Cadets carried a flag that had been borne by the 2nd Dundas Regiment (Battalion) at the Battle of the Windmill.

 Reorganization of the Militia

 In 1842, the Dundas Militia was reorganized, being split into three battalions.
 The 1st Battalion would serve Williamsburg Township, the 2nd Battalion would serve Matilda Township, and the 3rd Battalion would serve Winchester and Mountain Townships.
-These battalions would form part of the larger "Regiment of the Eastern District", a united regiment composed of battalions from Stormont, Dundas, and Glengarry to serve all three counties.
+In 1846, These battalions were grouped to form part of the larger "Regiment of the Eastern District", a united regiment composed of the seven battalions from Stormont, Dundas, and Glengarry to serve all three counties.

-The Militia lists for 1851 record the following officers of the Dundas Militia with their dates of commission:
+The Militia lists for 1851 record the following officers of the Dundas Militia with their dates of rank: